MarouaneMan/NetBridge/README.md

 # NetBridge
+Lightweight solution to bridge connections.

 ![Alt text](client/resources/capture.png)

-## Description:
-Lite solution to bypass Firewalls/Nat...
 ## How to:
 **Basic usage**:
 - Run NetbridgeClient on your remote machine